SanjivaniYadav/Exercise_Tracker-Git/README.md

 - Create and stores data of exercise
 - move to the location as wae click on perticular exercise
 - Choose duration, type of exercise, distance, date for each exercise
-- Delete and Edit exercise
+- Delete an exercise Or Delete All exercises

 ## Built with